wobblybits/surprisal/README.md

 More detailed attributions are included at the bottom of the main html file.

-## 📄 License
+## ❤️ Appreciation

-This project is open source.
 Built with ❤️ at the [Recurse Center](https://www.recurse.com/).

+All rights reserved.